 As the body needs to heal and adjust to physiological and hormonal changes, it is recommended to wait six weeks before having a massage.
 However, this depends very much on the individual; as with pregnancy and childbirth, recovery time differs.
 If in doubt as to whether it is too early to have a massage, it is good idea to ask your midwife and massage therapist for advice.

-Yoga Mama Pregnancy Yoga Teacher Training School runs Pregnancy Yoga Teacher Training courses and Postnatal and Fertility CPD (Continued Personal Development) workshops.
-These courses and workshops are fully accredited by Yoga Alliance Professionals.
+The Yoga Mama Pregnancy Yoga Teacher Training School runs teacher training courses and Postnatal and Fertility CPD (Continued Personal Development) workshops.
+All courses and workshops are accredited by Yoga Alliance Professionals.

-The Putney Clinic of Physical Therapy is part of London’s largest NHS and Private Medical Treatment Facility.
-It provides a complete cycle of care, from the treatment of pain and injury rehabilitation to lifestyle changes, preventative exercise and mind-body well-being.
+The award-winning Putney Clinic of Physical Therapy is a multidisciplinary centre is located within The Putneymead Group Medical Practice facility.
+It provides a complete cycle of care, from the treatment of pain and injury rehabilitation to mind-body well-being.

 When I met Cherie, I felt like I'd finally found the teacher for me.
 In only one session a week, I quickly saw a change in both my energy levels and muscle tone.
 Cherie's classes are dynamic and leave you feeling like you've had a good work out.Jemma Forte